jomaway/typst-templates/Readme.md

 ## Usage

-At the moment there are 2 templates
+At the moment there are 3 templates

 + one for creating worksheets for my lessons
 + another for creating exams.
++ and a slide template for presentations

 ### Create an Exam
 ```